Actual source code: epsopts.c

 67: /*@

-68: EPSSetFromOptions - Sets EPS options from the options database.
+68: EPSSetFromOptions - Sets `EPS` options from the options database.

-69: This routine must be called before EPSSetUp() if the user is to be
+69: This routine must be called before `EPSSetUp()` if the user is to be

-70: allowed to set the solver type.
+70: allowed to configure the solver.

 72: Collective

-74: Input Parameters:
+74: Input Parameter:

-75: . eps - the eigensolver context
+75: . eps - the linear eigensolver context

-77: Notes:
+77: Note:

-78: To see all options, run your program with the -help option.
+78: To see all options, run your program with the `-help` option.

 80: Level: beginner

-82: .seealso: `EPSSetOptionsPrefix()`
+82: .seealso: [](ch:eps), `EPSSetOptionsPrefix()`

 83: @*/